 Today, the neighborhood and its history are rapidly being erased due to gentrification.
 Chain restaurants and stores are driving out mom-and-pop shops that have stood for generations, and residents who have called this area home for decades are being pushed out due to rising rent prices.
 Chakravarti is looking to rectify that.

 An inhabitant of U-Street since 2015, Chakravarti started the initiative, “Remembering YoU” to bring awareness to the erasure that is occurring in this community and assist in its preservation by developing a digital archive that will simultaneously save its history and inspire its residents to develop their own narrative for their neighborhood.

 Uplifting the Past

 There are two goals of the initiative.
-The first is the Remembering YoU mobile app that will allow any visitors to the area to view geo-tagged material such as historical images and landmarks.
-Chakravarti hopes that this app will not only give visitors a deeper appreciation of the history of U-Street, but will also encourage the residents to reclaim part of their community that has been lost through the telling of their stories.
+The first is the Remembering YoU mobile app which will allow any visitors to the area to view geo-tagged material such as historical images and landmarks.
+Chakravarti hopes that this app will not only give visitors a deeper appreciation of the history of U-Street but will also encourage the residents to reclaim part of their community that has been lost through the telling of their stories.

 “It is imperative that we begin to preserve this fast-vanishing historical data, particularly the oral histories of community elders,” says Chakravarti.

 As part of a long-term solution, Chakravarti will collaborate with computer scientists to build a robust digital archive to preserve the history of this community that does not leave the history of this community itself vulnerable to “digital gentrification,” where only scholars and professional historians end up benefiting from the availability of this information.

 Given the vulnerability of many communities with ties to the neighborhood to surveillance and data exploitation in the digital economy, the archive will balance the need to democratize access to historical information and to keep the data of vulnerable communities secure.